Normation/rudder/policies/rudderc/docs/src/usage.md

 Rudder comes with a tool dedicated to the techniques development and usage.
-It is especially important as technique are not run as YAML, but compiled into an executable policy file depending on the target platform.
+It is especially important as techniques are not run as YAML, but compiled into an executable policy file depending on the target platform.
-There are currently two possible target, which are the platforms Rudder has agents for:
+There are currently two possible targets, which are the platforms Rudder has agents for:

 * Linux/AIX
 * Windows

-These platforms use different agent technology but the YAML policies allows unifying them.
+These platforms use different agent technology but the YAML policies unify them.
-To be able to check and compile technique, the `rudderc` program needs access to the methods library of the target systems.
+To be able to check and compile techniques, the `rudderc` program needs access to the methods library of the target systems.

 To get access to the base Linux methods set, you can use git